English Teaching Program

 Accommodation & Meals

-Volunteers on this program are accommodated in a wonderful family run Guesthouse in picturesque Luang Prabang.
+Volunteers on this program are accommodated in private rooms in a wonderful family run Guesthouse in picturesque Luang Prabang.
 The Guesthouse hosts' pride themselves on offering traditional Laos hospitality that is guaranteed to make you feel welcome.

 The Guesthouse is centrally located and within easy reach of shops to purchase daily essentials, restaurants, cafes and bars for eating out, internet cafes for staying in touch with those at home and easy commuting distance to the program locations.
 Bicycles are the most effective way of getting around town and are provided for volunteer use free of charge.

 Rooms are private and comfortable and equipped with en-suite bathrooms with western style facilities, electric hot water showers and air conditioning.
 Bed linen is provided so volunteers need only bring a towel and personal toiletries.
 Laundry facilities are available in the Guesthouse.

-Breakfast is provided daily and water and fruit is freely available.
+Breakfast is provided daily at the guesthouse and water and fruit is freely available.
 Lunch is also provided during the week at a restaurant near to the project site.
 There is a simple but well-equipped kitchen where volunteers can store and prepare food if they wish.
-Conveniently volunteers can also order food from a menu in the kitchen which is prepared by the hosts and costs approximately US$2-US$4 per dish.
+Conveniently volunteers can also order food from a menu in the kitchen which is prepared by the hosts and costs approximately US$2 - US$4 per dish.